LLMs Should Express Uncertainty Explicitly: Experimental Setup

 \subsection{Baseline Implementation Details}

 This subsection records the concrete implementations behind Table~\ref{tab:combined_baselines}.
 The two panels are evaluated on separate held-out sets.
-Panel A (verbal confidence) uses the 2WikiMultihopQA verbalized confidence evaluation set (\(n=500\)); the model always emits an answer and a decimal confidence \(p \in [0,1]\), and we report EM, relaxed accuracy (token-F1\(\ge 0.3\)), Brier reward, ECE, and the rate of overconfident wrong answers.
-Panel B (special-token uncertainty) uses the counterfactual \texttt{<uncertain>} evaluation set (\(n=1100\)); each method produces a binary trigger analogous to uncertainty emission, and we report trigger rate, trigger precision, trigger recall, untouched-set accuracy, and the wrong rate within triggered examples.
+Panel A (verbalized confidence) uses the 2WikiMultihopQA verbalized confidence evaluation set (\(n=500\)); the model always emits an answer and a decimal confidence \(p \in [0,1]\), and we report accuracy, Brier reward, ECE, and the rate of overconfident wrong answers.
+Panel B (\texttt{<uncertain>} marker) uses the counterfactual \texttt{<uncertain>} evaluation set (\(n=1100\)); each method produces a binary trigger analogous to uncertainty emission, and we report trigger rate, trigger precision, trigger recall, untouched-set accuracy, and the wrong rate within triggered examples.